 Unified ERP System

 Aside from these buzzy technologies, more businesses want to consolidate all their applications on a single platform.
-Recent research from Gartner reveals that 40% of services companies will unify core processes like financials, HR, order-to-cash, procurement, and operations in a single suite by 2026.
+Vendor consolidation is also top-of-mind, according to a CIO.com poll, which found that to be the plan for 95% of respondents.
+Their top reason?
+To consolidate systems architecture and reduce the number of point solutions.
 As software providers expand their offerings and more businesses realize the value of a unified ERP system, this will become increasingly common.

 We cover 9 easy steps to choosing an ERP that's perfect for you, including what to ask vendors and how to build a business case.